isovector/certainty-by-construction/src/book/Chapter5-Modular-Arithmetic.lagda.md

 Presented in the abstract, it can be easy to miss the forest for the trees, and think that all this *stuff* is good only for padding a resume.
 Not so!
-In my first year being an undergraduate, p was forced to battle with modular arithmetic, and it was one of the worst grades in my academic career.
+In my first year being an undergraduate, I was forced to battle with modular arithmetic, and it was one of the worst grades in my academic career.
 A decade later, I'm ready to fight back, and thought it would be fun to put together this chapter to prove to myself that Agda really can help me learn difficult topics.